 Whether you’re longing for an African safari, a Caribbean cruise, an adventure in Southeast Asia — or resuming business travel — returning to international travel is exciting but challenging.

-Special travel medical coverage will ensure that you can obtain optimal emergency medical care and, if needed, be flown home to the US.
+Special travel medical coverage will ensure that you can obtain optimal emergency medical care and if needed, be flown home to the US.

 A personalized travel health plan is always developed based on your destination, itinerary and length of stay.

 Traveling internationally for work or with a group poses even more risk than a family vacation.
-ID Care’s suite of services for for employers, corporate and group travelers addresses that.
+ID Care’s suite of services for for employers, corporate, and group travelers addresses that.
 Services include:

 ID Care offers easy access to its travel medicine specialists and infectious disease doctors.
 With 10 locations throughout New Jersey, getting there is simple.

 of American travelers are excited to travel in the next 12 months

 business organizations say employees are ready to travel again As of March 2022

 as many passengers are expected to fly this year vs. last year